 Two mountains & unlimited freeride prospective!

-Is Sölden a freeride hot spot?
+Is Sölden a freeride area?
 Yes, of course!
 The ski resort is not only a superb base for amazing ski tours in high Alpine terrain, but also offers freeride runs that start right next to the marked ski slopes.
 Or can be easily reached by a short hike.
 The reward: powder runs with up to 2000 m of difference in altitude!
 The two freeride areas of Giggijoch and Gaislachkogl boast plenty of terrain for both beginners and already experienced powder acrobats.

 Giggijoch Freeride Area: first turns & sprays in "pow"